 Download the request form here

-For requests for educational grants and equipment, sponsorship, and charitable donations/indigent care, please visit our Donations and Grants page and complete the corresponding application.
+To make a request for educational grants, research grants that serve a genuine medical-scientific purpose and do not involve any LivaNova product, brand or influence, or charitable donations/indigent care, please visit our Donations and Grants page and complete the corresponding application.

 Important Dates and Deadlines